 Some of these volunteer placements are not offered due to the COVID-19 pandemic.

 The Hospital can be overwhelming and confusing.
 As a result, one of our biggest volunteer needs is for people with big smiles who love looking for people to help.
 These volunteers greet hospital visitors and assist them with finding their way around the hospital.
-Current wayfinding opportunities include: PICU desk, Wiser Information Desk, Batson Basement, Guest Services, and the Pavilion.
+Current wayfinding opportunities include: Main Entrance, Wiser Entrance, and the GI Lab.

-Volunteers greet families and patients at the Pediatric PACU (post-op) floor.
+Volunteers greet families and patients at the Pediatric Day Surgery floor.
 They monitor the waiting room, answer phones, give directions/wayfinding for waiting families, and assist families needing information from OR/post-op.